MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 Along with this URL, you will need a **service account** for setting up the connection to ServiceNow as well as for allowing Microsoft Search to periodically update the tickets details based on the refresh schedule.

-In ServiceNow, Task table is a base class for case management.
-It can be extended to create applications such as incident, problem and change Management.
+In ServiceNow, Task table is the base class for ticket management.
+It can be extended to create ticket applications such as incident, problem and change Management.
 Learn more about [ServiceNow Task tables](https://docs.servicenow.com/en-US/bundle/sandiego-platform-administration/page/administer/task-table/concept/c_TaskTable.html).

 The service account you use to configure a connection **must have** read access to the following ServiceNow table records to successfully crawl default ticket fields.